conp-pcno-training/SDC-LOSSLESS-QC/_episodes/02-introduction_to_the_quality_control_procedure.md

 The EEG component and channel data windows display marks throughout the file that relate to time.
 The time marks are independent of the y-axis, i.e. these marks are only related to time and are not related to the location of the components.
 When the pipeline has marked time as artefactual, there will be a coloured mark that indicates why that time period is considered messy, as well as a gray manual mark.

-Throughout the whole file there will be an orange AMICA bar.
-This bar is related to the level of replication between the three parellel AMICA runs.
-A lighter orange bar indicates that the three AMICA procedures did not replicate during this time period.
-The orange AMICA bar will not be at some time periods that are marked as artefactual because these time periods did not run through AMICA.
+Throughout the whole file there will be an orange bar which is the log likelihood of the AMICA decomposition.
+The colour of this bar at each time point relates to how much that time point is influencing the overall ICA model.
+A transparent region means a lower contribution from this time point to the overall amount of learning done.
+The orange AMICA bar will not be present at some time points that are marked as artefactual because these time points did not run through AMICA.

 | Label | Description |
 | -------- | ----------------|